-As for Natural Family Planning, which involves complete abstinence during the fertile period, there are some things I really like about it.
+during the fertile period, there are some things I really like about it.

-I agree with the philosophy behind natural family planning.
-No, it’s not because I am afraid of going to hell for using a condom or think that the best sex advice comes from a celibate man.
+not because I am afraid of going to hell for using a condom or think

 I agree with this philosophy because it speaks about the nature of sex.
 Sex is designed to be unitive and procreative.
 It is designed for making love and making babies.
 Not every sex act leads to conception, in fact, frequently conception is impossible.
 The problem is with actively removing the procreative element from sex.
 Because when you remove the procreative element, you change sex, meaning that also lose much of the unitive element as well.